NASCAR O'Reilly Auto Parts Series at Phoenix Raceway

 Stock car races in the NASCAR O'Reilly Auto Parts Series has been held at Phoenix Raceway in Avondale, Arizona since 1999.

+Both races are 200 laps and 200 mi each.

 Spring race

+The GOVX 200 is a NASCAR O'Reilly Auto Parts Series stock car race held at Phoenix Raceway in Avondale, Arizona, held during the spring NASCAR weekend.
+Justin Allgaier is the defending winner of the event.

 History

+The spring race started in 2005, with Greg Biffle, winning the inaugural event.
+The race was titled the Basha's Supermarkets 200, the former name of the Fall race, until 2012.

+Sponsors of the race included: Dollar General, Axalta, DC Solar, iK9 Service Dog, and LS Tractor.

 In 2017, the event was one of the four Xfinity Dash4Cash events, taking Indianapolis Motor Speedway's spot and making the 2017 Dash4Cash events at Phoenix, Bristol, Richmond, and Dover.
 In 2018, the Dash4Cash event moved to the Ag-Pro 300 at Talladega.